 But who is UX designer and UI designer really?
 Recently, you probably notice these two positions more often.

 It will be worth citing a brief and meaningful definition of who is UX designer and UI designer.

 The essence of UX is to discover the habits of Internet users and to tailor services and products to them in order to create positive experiences.
-UX does not directly concern technical issues, but is more based on emotions and habits of recipients.
+UX does not directly concern technical issues but is more based on the emotions and habits of recipients.
 User Experience is not pretty or ugly.

 UX is the feeling of using the website.
 If a user enters an online store and searches for headphones, but he can not find the headphones (although he knows they are out there), UX is negative.